We already talked about collaboration as a life strategy for success on this website.

 - Collaborative shaming: “collaborative shaming” is a specific technique part of “collaborative reframing”.
 It consists of shaming people who are playing win-lose games in an effort to lead them towards a more fruitful win-win for both.
 Collaborative shaming against shit-tests: an example on using collaborative shaming to handle female shit-tests

-- Frame cementing: once a positive and collaborative frame has been set “cementing” strengthen that frame and increases its power and its ability to influence behavior over the long term
+- Frame cementing: once a positive and collaborative frame has been set “cementing” strengthens that frame and increases its power and its ability to influence behavior over the long term

 - WIIFT: approaching people with a mindset of “what’s in it for them” increases the chances that they will see the exchange as win-win, which in turn increases the chances they will want to collaborate